Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

 To ground the ideas and illustrate the usefulness of this framework, we now consider several examples of regimes $\d$ that yield interesting and scientifically informative causal contrasts.
 More examples appear in \citet{robins2004effects,young2014identification,diaz2021lmtp}.

-\begin{example}[Additive shift LMTP] Let $A_t$ denote a vector of numerical exposures, such as a drug dose or energy expenditure through physical activity.
+\begin{example}[Additive shift LMTP] Let $A_t$ denote a vector of numerical treatments, such as a drug dose or energy expenditure through physical activity.
 Assume that $A_t$ is supported as $\P(A_t \leq u_t(h_t)\mid H_t = h_t)=1$ for some $u_t$.
-Then, for a user-given vector $\delta$, we let We define $A_t^\d=\d(A_t(\bar A_{t-1}^\d), H_t(\bar A_{t-1}^\d))$.
-This intervention has been discussed by~\citet{Diaz12}, \citet{diaz2018stochastic}, and~\citet{Haneuse2013} in the context of single time-point exposures; by~\citet{diaz2020causal} and~\citet{hejazi2022nonparametric} in the context of causal mediation analysis; and by~\citet{hejazi2020efficient} in the context of studies with two-phase sampling designs.
-This intervention considers hypothetical worlds in which the natural exposure at time $t$ is increased by a user-given value $\delta$, whenever such an increase is feasible for a unit with history $H_t(A_{t-1}^\d)$. \end{example}
+Then, for a user-given value $\delta$, we let We define $A_t^\d=\d(A_t(\bar A_{t-1}^\d), H_t(\bar A_{t-1}^\d))$.
+This intervention has been discussed by~\citet{Diaz12}, \citet{diaz2018stochastic}, and~\citet{Haneuse2013} in the context of single time-point treatments; by~\citet{diaz2020causal} and~\citet{hejazi2022nonparametric} in the context of causal mediation analysis; and by~\citet{hejazi2020efficient} in the context of studies with two-phase sampling designs.
+This intervention considers hypothetical worlds in which the natural treatment at time $t$ is increased by a user-given value $\delta$, whenever such an increase is feasible for a unit with history $H_t(A_{t-1}^\d)$.
+Specifically, note that if the treatment is supported in the real numbers, the MTP could simply be defined as $\d(a_t,h_t) = a_t+\delta$.
+However, when the treatment is supported as $\P(A_t \leq u_t(h_t)\mid H_t = h_t)=1$, the intervention $\d(a_t,h_t) = a_t+\delta$ will not be feasible for units for which $a_t+\delta > u_t(h_t)$.
+We therefore set $\d(a_t,h_t) = a_t$ for those units.
+Note that setting $\d(a_t,h_t) = u_t(h_t)$ could also be an interesting option for these units.
+However, this option would lead to a parameter that violates Condition~\ref{ass:inv} below, which is necessary to achieve $\sqrt{n}-$consistent estimation. \end{example}

-\begin{example}[Multiplicative shift LMTP] Let $A_t$ denote a vector of numerical exposures such as pollutant concentrations for various pollutants.
+\begin{example}[Multiplicative shift LMTP] Let $A_t$ denote a vector of numerical treatments such as pollutant concentrations for various pollutants.
 To define this intervention, assume that $A_t$ is supported as $\P(A_t \geq l_t(h_t)\mid H_t = h_t)=1$ for some $l_t$.
 Then, for a user-given value $0 < \delta < 1$, we let

-The intervention implied by this function considers hypothetical worlds where the natural exposure at time $t$ is increased by a user-given factor $\delta$, whenever such increase is feasible for a unit with history $H_t(A_{t-1}^\d)$.
+The intervention implied by this function considers hypothetical worlds where the natural treatment at time $t$ is increased by a user-given factor $\delta$, whenever such increase is feasible for a unit with history $H_t(A_{t-1}^\d)$.
 This intervention seems useful, for example, to solve current problems in environmental epidemiology related to the effect of environmental mixtures \citep{gibson2019overview}. \end{example}